oracle-livelabs/database/db-23ai-fundamentals/new-schema-level-privileges/new-schema-level-privileges2.md

     ```
     <copy>
-    -- Drop users and roles if they already exist
+    -- Drop users if they already exist
     DROP USER IF EXISTS hr_user CASCADE;
     DROP USER IF EXISTS it_user CASCADE;
     DROP USER IF EXISTS it_manager CASCADE;
-    DROP ROLE IF EXISTS hr_role;
-    DROP ROLE IF EXISTS it_role;
-    DROP ROLE IF EXISTS it_manager_role;
     </copy>
     ```
     ![drops users and roles](images/a.png " ")